chpxu/vscode-firefox-quantum-themes/README.md

 To build and test your modifications, follow these steps:

 1. Clone the repository.
 Have NodeJS and Yarn installed.
-2. Install the dependencies with `yarn install`.
+2. Run `direnv allow .`.
+Then install the dependencies with `yarn install`.
 3. Make modifications to the `generate.ts` file as necessary
    - Modifying `colours.ts` will most likely be the main focus.
 It contains the objects which will get output into the final theme files.
    - The `generator.ts` contains the functions that actually generate the `JSON`.
 This file will probably never need to be touched unless modifying the structure.
    - The `generate.ts` contains the function calls for each relevant scope and theme attribute.
 It is just lines of function-calling code.
 You will spend almost all your time here modifying colours and scopes
 4. In a terminal, run `npm run generate` (you may need admin previleges to do so).
 This will add theme files to `./themes`.
 Under the hood, this command runs `ts-node ./scripts/generate.ts`.
 5. Press `F5` (or whatever shortcut you have to debug extensions) and the Extension Host will open up with the new theme files applied.
+Please ensure you run the generate command after making any changes.

+If you wish to lint, you can run `npm run lint`.

 ### Repo vs Marketplace